5 Steps to becoming a CPA in Missouri

 c.
 Wait to receive your Notice to Schedule (NTS) the Exam from the National Association of State Boards of Accountancy (NASBA) by mail, fax or email (depending upon the method you selected when submitted your application)

 d.
 Go to the Prometric website to schedule your examination at a Missouri testing center.
+They include:

 e.
 Arrive at your chosen Prometric testing site on your selected examination day prepared to test.